-Children & Adults with an Intellectual, Physical or Sensory disability are entitled to the general HSE services and in addition may require specific disability services such as:
+Children and adults with an Intellectual, Physical or Sensory disability are entitled to the general HSE services and in addition may require specific disability services such as:

 - Specialist assessment and therapeutic services;